Kelvin Sampson: Early life

-College coaching career
+Coaching career

-After leaving Michigan State, Sampson moved to Montana Tech (of the NAIA) where he became assistant coach.
+After leaving Michigan State, Sampson moved to Montana Tech (of the NAIA) in Butte, where he became assistant coach.
 After serving as an interim coach for one season, Sampson guided the Orediggers to a 73–45 record in his final four seasons.
 Montana Tech had won just 17 games combined in the three years before his arrival.
 Sampson turned in three consecutive 22-win seasons and claimed three Frontier Conference championships at Montana Tech.
 He led his teams to two NAIA District 12 title games and was named the league's coach of the year in 1983 and 1985.

 Washington State

-After five years at Montana Tech, Sampson joined the staff of the Washington State Cougars as an assistant to Len Stevens.
-After two years under Stevens, Sampson was named the head coach of the Washington State Cougars in 1988.
-When Sampson led the team to the NIT in 1992, it marked the first time Washington State had participated in postseason play since 1983.
-He was named Kodak District 14 Coach of the Year by the NABC for the second time in three years.
-He first won the award in 1991 when his Cougar squad produced the school's first winning season since 1983.
+After five years at Montana Tech, Sampson joined the staff at Washington State University in June 1985 under head coach Len Stevens, replacing Stu Jackson as assistant coach.
+Two years later in April 1987, Stevens left the Palouse for Nevada and Sampson was promoted to head coach at age 31, with a two-year contract and a base salary of $42,500 per year.
+When he led the Cougars to the NIT in 1992, it was Washington State's first postseason appearance in nine years.
+Sampson was named Kodak District 14 Coach of the Year by the NABC for the second time in three years; he first won it in 1991 when the Cougars produced their first winning season since 1983.
 Sampson was also named Pac-10 Coach of the Year in 1992.
-In his final year at the school in 1994 he led the Cougars to their first NCAA Tournament berth in 11 years.
-With records of 22–11 in 1992 and 20–11 in 1994, Sampson became one of only four men to win 20 or more games in a single season in Washington State history.
-Sampson finished with a 103–103 record in his seven seasons at WSU.
+In his final year in Pullman in 1994, he led WSU to their first NCAA tournament berth in eleven years.
+With records of 22–11 in 1992 and 20–11 in 1994, Sampson became one of only four men to win twenty or more games in a single season in Washington State history; he finished with a 103–103 record in his seven seasons as head coach.